BA150030-utd/Toxic-Comment-Classifier/README.md

 # Toxic-Comment-Classifier
-This project demonstrates machine learning techniques used to classify a set of comments according to 4 cateogires of toxic dialogue
+This project demonstrates machine learning techniques used to classify a set of comments according to 4 categories of toxic dialogue.
+PLEASE NOTE: Some of the results done in this analysis contain explicit language.
+Viewer discretion is advised.

 Fundmental Techniques were also used to complete this classifier.
 Project includes: